dgraph-io/dgraph/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/dgraph-io/dgraph)](https://goreportcard.com/report/github.com/dgraph-io/dgraph)
 [![Slack Status](http://slack.dgraph.io/badge.svg)](http://slack.dgraph.io)

-Dgraph is a distributed graph database.
-It's built from ground up to perform, for a rich set of queries.
-It's a native graph database, which tightly controls how the data is arranged on disk to optimize for query performance and throughput, reducing disk seeks and network calls in a cluster.
+Dgraph is an open source, horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads.
+It's built from ground up to perform for a rich set of queries.
+Being a native graph database, it tightly controls how the data is arranged on disk to optimize for query performance and throughput, reducing disk seeks and network calls in a cluster.